kevinalmansa/DLL_Wrapper/README.md

 Generated code can then be imported into a Visual Studio DLL Project, and compiled into a DLL.

+Generated code must be able to intercept by name or ordinal value, forward by name or ordinal value, but must also handle any forward exports the target DLL may poses.

+The following must thus be handled:

+**Intercepts**
+  - Intercept by name
+  - Intercept by ordinal

+**Forward Exports**
+  - Forward by name to a function exported by name
+  - Forward by ordinal to a function exported by ordinal
+  - Forward by name to a function exported by ordinal
+  - Forward by ordinal to a function exported by name

 ## Build

 Open DLL_Wrapper.sln with Visual Studio and build Debug or Release, x86 or x64